 Rebecca Shelton (Bec) is the managing speech pathologist at Small TALK speech therapy.
 Bec has been working in private practice since 2012 with a special interest in assisting children with with complex communication needs.
 Bec has extensive experience using AAC with clients who are minimally verbal to help them find their voice.
 Bec’s energetic, fun and creative approach to therapy is a great fit for children who are reserved or shy and children with complex communication needs.

 Georgia Stuart is a Certified Practising Speech Pathologist at Small TALK speech therapy.
 Georgia graduated with Honours from the University of Newcastle and worked in rural New South Wales.
-During this time she worked with clients with a range of diagnoses and communication needs.
 Georgia has a special interest in working with children with Autism and is currently completing a Masters in Inclusive Education.
 Georgia has a passion for working collaboratively families to reach the full potential of each child and for empowering families to integrate therapy goals into everyday life.
 Georgia is a vibrant bubbly speech pathologist striving to build strong connections with her clients and families.

 Currently on Maternity Leave